Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states

-In this Appendix we collect for the reader's convenience essential notions and results from Lie theory supporting deeper Lie theoretic aspects that appear in the main body of the manuscript.
-We focus in particular on the classification of complex reductive Lie groups, root systems and real Lie groups.
+\abstract{In this Appendix we collect for the reader's convenience essential notions and results from Lie theory supporting deeper Lie theoretic aspects that appear in the main body of the manuscript.
+We focus in particular on the classification of complex reductive Lie groups, root systems, real Lie groups, Levi decomposition and parabolic subalgebras.
 For instance, the classification by Dynkin diagrams and the description of the roots in each case is useful in \Cref{sec:positivity} for introducing the notions of a positive structure on a Lie algebra and of a positive representation.
-Standard comprehensive references for further reading include \cite{Helgason} or \cite{Knapp}.
+Standard comprehensive references for further reading include \cite{Helgason} or \cite{Knapp}.}